adap597/Trivia_api/backend/README.md

       "question": "What boxer's original name is Cassius Clay?"
     },
     {
-      "answer": "Escher",
+      "answer": "Scarab",
-      "category": 2,
+      "category": 4,
-      "difficulty": 1,
+      "difficulty": 4,
-      "id": 16,
+      "id": 23,
-      "question": "Which Dutch graphic artist\u2013initials M C was a creator of optical illusions?"
+      "question": "Which dung beetle was worshipped by the ancient Egyptians?"
     }
   ],
   "success": true,